cyclus/cyclus.github.com/source/user/virtualbox.rst

 #.
 Open a terminal and type ``conda update``

 Congratulations!
-You now have the same user environment as someone who installed cyclus on an Ubuntu Linux machine.
+You now have the same user environment as someone who installed
+|Cyclus| on an Ubuntu Linux machine.